broomburgo/Narratore/Docs/WRITING_A_STORY.md

 ### `then`

-The `then` function can be used to "jump" to another branch, or to a different place in the same branch, so that the narration continues from there.
-Jumping to other branches can be done for several reasons:
+The `then` function can be used to "jump" to another scene, or to a different place in the same scene, so that the narration continues from there.
+Jumping to other scenes can be done for several reasons:

 - simple narration grouping;
 - getting different outcomes from a choice;
 - branching out in certain conditions;
-- skipping ahead a section of a branch;
+- skipping ahead a section of a scene;
-- "looping back" in the same branch or in a different one, previously encountered.
+- "looping back" in the same scene or in a different one, previously encountered.

-The `then` function is the basic mechanism with which you can build a story with several branching paths, that can also merge together.
-It's a DSL function, but it's also declared as an extension to `String` so it's possible to have a narration step alongside the branch jump.
+The `then` function is the basic mechanism with which you can build a story with several sceneing paths, that can also merge together.
+It's a DSL function, but it's also declared as an extension to `String` so it's possible to have a narration step alongside the scene jump.

-Internally, `Narratore` will keep track of the current branch situation with a __stack of branches__: it's possible, in fact, to define branch jumps in a way that allows for "running through" a branch, and then going back to the previous one, at the very next step after the jump.
-Also, when jumping from a branch to another, it's possible to jump to a specific point in the branch, thanks to the branch `Anchor` type.
+Internally, `Narratore` will keep track of the current scene situation with a __stack of scenes__: it's possible, in fact, to define scene jumps in a way that allows for "running through" a scene, and then going back to the previous one, at the very next step after the jump.
+Also, when jumping from a scene to another, it's possible to jump to a specific point in the scene, thanks to the scene `Anchor` type.

-The `then` function requires a `BranchChange` value, and there are 3 types of branch changes: let's take a look at them.
+The `then` function requires a `SceneChange` value, and there are 3 types of scene changes: let's take a look at them.

 #### `runThrough`

-This branch change will append a new branch on top of the branch stack, so the narration will continue from the start of the new branch, or from a certain step described by a specific `Anchor` value.
-When the branch ends, it will be removed from the stack, and the narration will continue in the previous branch, from the very next step after the one where the jump occurred.
+This scene change will append a new scene on top of the scene stack, so the narration will continue from the start of the new scene, or from a certain step described by a specific `Anchor` value.
+When the scene ends, it will be removed from the stack, and the narration will continue in the previous scene, from the very next step after the one where the jump occurred.

-`BranchChange.runThrough` can be used to narrate optional sections of the story, or to narrate a section right before a jump that you want to define in the starting branch.
+`SceneChange.runThrough` can be used to narrate optional sections of the story, or to narrate a section right before a jump that you want to define in the starting scene.

 #### `replaceWith`

-Use this to replace the branch on top of the stack with another branch: when the new branch ends, it will be removed from the stack and the narration will continue from where it was branched from.
-You should consider `BranchChange.replaceWith` as the "default option", to be used in all cases where there is no specific need for particular types of branching.
+Use this to replace the scene on top of the stack with another scene: when the new scene ends, it will be removed from the stack and the narration will continue from where it was sceneed from.
+You should consider `SceneChange.replaceWith` as the "default option", to be used in all cases where there is no specific need for particular types of sceneing.

 #### `transitionTo`

-This branch change completely replaces the branch stack with a new one that only contains the branch to which the narration is jumping: this will discard the entire stack, so all previous `runThrough` branch changes will be essentially ignored.
+This scene change completely replaces the scene stack with a new one that only contains the scene to which the narration is jumping: this will discard the entire stack, so all previous `runThrough` scene changes will be essentially ignored.

 Use this for a hard narration changes, for example if the story should go to the ending scene, or for unrecoverable change in some condition in the story, for example if the main character is traveling to another place, or some major change in the world occurs, like a substantial shift in time that would make all previous narration jumps obsolete.